Last Updated 6/1/2023

 The term parametric insurance describes a type of insurance contract that insures a policyholder against the occurrence of a specific event by paying a set amount based on the magnitude of the event, as opposed to the magnitude of the losses in a traditional indemnity policy.
 An example is a policy that pays $100,000 if an earthquake with magnitude 5.0 or greater occurs.
 The amount of payment, the parameter, and a third party responsible for verifying that the parameter was triggered must all be specified in the contract.
 The third party will usually be a government agency, for example earthquake magnitude could be determined by the measurement issued by the National Earthquake Information Center.
 There will often be a tier of third-party verifiers as a contingency plan in case the primary agency is incapacitated.
 For example, if the earthquake damages the sensors of the National Earthquake Information Center so that their issuance of an official magnitude is delayed, another agency’s reading will be used so that payment is still timely.

 There are many notable examples of this type of insurance, the utilization of parametric triggers to provide faster liquidity being a defining characteristic of each.
 The Caribbean Catastrophe Risk Insurance Facility (CCRIF), a catastrophe fund for primarily Caribbean governments that insures against hurricanes and earthquakes developed in 2007.
 The African Risk Capacity (ARC) functions similarly by pooling funds from African Union member states to insure against climate risk, utilizing Africa RiskView, a satellite weather surveillance system, to determine the magnitude of the parameters.
 In October 2017 SwissRe won the Hong Kong Insurance Award for Most Innovative Product/Service for its newly developed typhoon warning parametric insurance product, Insur8.
 The product is designed to mitigate business interruption risk by paying a fixed sum to Hong Kong businesses in the event of a typhoon warning signal of 8 or greater.
-In March 2017 AXA launched AXA Global Parametrics, an arm of its business providing parameter-based insurance against many climate risks.
+AXA climate offers both public and private sector clients parametric insurance to mitigate weather related risks.
 RMS offers “Paradex,” a service that currently models and indexes hurricane and earthquake risk in the United States, typhoon and earthquake risk in Japan, and windstorm risk for parametric coverage.

 The most obvious downside to a parametric insurance policy is basis risk.
 The economic losses of the insured could differ by any margin from the amount of coverage, or the insured could have losses without the parameter being triggered.
 Accurately structuring and pricing the product requires a firm understanding of the exact exposures of the policyholder and carefully selecting the most appropriate parameter to fit those exposures.
 This type of issue was brought to light after a drought in Malawi during the 2015-2016 agricultural season.
 Malawi had purchased parametric agricultural insurance through the ARC, but many farmers had since shifted to a different crop with a shorter growing cycle, more exposed to the drought, than the model originally assumed.
 A payout was not originally triggered because the losses were not estimated to be widespread.
 After an investigation and recalibration of the model, a payout was triggered.
 As geographic modeling capabilities increase, more granular geographic zones should lessen basis risk.
 For policyholders that are especially concerned with basis risk, potential exists for the offering of a parametric insurance product with a higher premium that biases the basis risk towards overpayment.